Sports Betting Lines Explained

 Another name for the point total wagers is over/under.
 It’s a bet you place on a specific game’s total combined score.
 The game’s essence is predicting whether a match’s overall score will be over or under a specific amount.

-If the final value or total for the match is 35-22 against the 49ers, the sum of points is 57.
-Bettors who placed bets on totals above 52 will win the wager, and those selected under will lose.
+If the Chiefs win the game 35-22, the sum of points is 57.
+Bettors who placed wagers on totals above 52 will receive a payout, and those who selected under will lose.

 Here are the steps to placing point total stakes using betting lines: